aws-samples/k8s-rbac-iam-java-operator/java-operator/README.md

 To build the JAR file, type <b>mvn clean</b> followed by <b>mvn package</b> at the command line.

 To build the Docker image, use the <b>build-K8s.sh</b> script under the <docker-build> folder.
-Be sure to modify the TARGET_IMG variable to point to your repository in a Docker image registry.
+Be sure to modify the <b>TARGET_IMG</b> variable to point to your repository in a Docker image registry.